ntack93/BBSBOT/README.md

     - **Alpha Vantage API Key**: Required for the `!stocks` trigger to fetch stock prices.
     - **CoinMarketCap API Key**: Required for the `!crypto` trigger to fetch cryptocurrency prices.

-6. To use the paging feature, send a page using the syntax `/P <username> <message>`.
-For example:
-    ```sh
-    /P Noah !weather 23518
-    ```

-7. To ensure you receive responses to your queries without interruption, turn on unlimited pages by sending:
+6. To ensure you receive responses to your queries without interruption, turn on unlimited pages by sending:
     ```sh
     /P OK
     ```